Higgs bundles on weighted projective lines and loop crystals: introduction

 and functions

 and

-with the following properties: \begin{enumerate} \item $wt(e_\CalI(Z))=wt(Z)+\alpha_\CalI$ and $wt(f_\CalI(Z))=wt(Z)-\alpha_\CalI$ if $f_\CalI(Z)\neq 0$, \item $\epsilon_\CalI(e_\CalI(Z))=\epsilon_\CalI(Z)+1$ and $\phi_\CalI(e_\CalI(Z))=\phi_\CalI(Z)-1$, \item $\epsilon_\CalI(f_\CalI(Z))=\epsilon_\CalI(Z)-1$ (resp. $\phi_\CalI(f_\CalI(Z))=\phi_\CalI(Z)+1$) if $\epsilon_\CalI(Z)\neq 0$, otherwise $f_\CalI(Z)=0$, \item $Z'=f_\CalI(Z)$ if and only if $e_\CalI(Z')=Z$. \end{enumerate} Moreover for any two irreducible components $Z$ and $Z'$ in $\mathrm{Irr}(\underline{\Lambda}_\mathbb{X})$, there is a (finite) sequence of operators $u_j$ of the form $e_{\CalI_j}$ or $f_{\CalI_j}$, for $\CalI_j$ indecomposable rigid coherent sheaves, such that
+with the following properties: \begin{enumerate} \item $wt(e_\CalI(Z))=wt(Z)+[\CalI]$ and $wt(f_\CalI(Z))=wt(Z)-[\CalI]$ if $f_\CalI(Z)\neq 0$, \item $\epsilon_\CalI(e_\CalI(Z))=\epsilon_\CalI(Z)+1$ and $\phi_\CalI(e_\CalI(Z))=\phi_\CalI(Z)-1$, \item $\epsilon_\CalI(f_\CalI(Z))=\epsilon_\CalI(Z)-1$ (resp. $\phi_\CalI(f_\CalI(Z))=\phi_\CalI(Z)+1$) if $\epsilon_\CalI(Z)\neq 0$, otherwise $f_\CalI(Z)=0$, \item $\phi_\CalI(Z)=\epsilon_\CalI(Z)+<[\CalI],wt(Z)>$, \item $Z'=f_\CalI(Z)$ if and only if $e_\CalI(Z')=Z$. \end{enumerate} Moreover for any two irreducible components $Z$ and $Z'$ in $\mathrm{Irr}(\underline{\Lambda}_\mathbb{X})$, there is a (finite) sequence of operators $u_j$ of the form $e_{\CalI_j}$ or $f_{\CalI_j}$, for $\CalI_j$ indecomposable rigid coherent sheaves, such that

 \end{thm} We define the \textit{loop crystal} to be this new combinatorial data, as it is an analog of the crystal structure in the case of quivers contructed in \cite{KS}.
 This is a first step towards a theory of crystals for loop Kac-Moody algebras, which, as in the usual Kac-Moody algebras case, is expected to carry very useful information about the representation theory of these algebras.
 The last property stated means that this loop crystal is connected.
 We will investigate the algebra of construcible functions on the space $\Higgs$ in a forthcoming paper.
-It is worth noting that our methods should apply to the quiver case, and give operators indexed by positive roots, instead of just simple roots.\\
+It is worth noting that our methods should apply to the quiver case, and give operators indexed by some other positive roots than just the simple roots.
+We also give some conjectures about the representations the loop crystal should be related to.
+Namely, in the case of affine Lie algebras, there is a description of integrable highest weight modules as semi-infinite limits of principal subspaces.
+Schiffmann constructed in \cite{Sc2} a canonical basis of these modules compatible with this description, which is conjecturally the same as the usual canonical basis.
+The loop crystal is expected to be the combinatorial structure carried by this basis.\\

 The organization of the paper is the following: in the first part we introduce the definitions and notation of the space of coherent sheaves on a weighted projective line.
 In the second part we explain the algebraic stack structure on the space of Higgs bundles on these curves.
 The third part is devoted to the first properties of this space, giving a decomposition of irreducible components into their locally free part and their torsion part, then describing the irreducible components on the torsion part using results of Lusztig.
 The fourth part is the main part, where we introduce a stratification of the space, then define correspondences between irreducible components labelled by indecomposable rigid vector bundles.
 As a consequence, we prove that the space $\Higgs$ is Lagrangian.
 We also give some properties of the combinatorial data obtained, which we call \emph{loop crystal}.
 Finally, we prove in the last part that the loop crystal is connected as a colored graph.